Microscopic Legendre Transform, Canonical Ensemble and Jaynes' Maximum Entropy Principle: Conclusions

 The mathematical formulation can be easily generalized to other ensembles, such as the grand canonical ensemble.
 We have restricted to the case of discrete state space, and so a generalization to continuous variables needs to be revisited.
 Similarly, extensions to quantum density matrices and irreversible processes are important lines of inquiry.
-Because of the ubiquity of Maxent methods and statistical manifolds in other disciplines such as dynamical systems \cite{Beck}, machine learning \cite{Mackay, Simeone} and information geometry \cite{Amari,Nielsen}, the transform can potentially be adapted to deal with various 'Hamiltonians' and measures of uncertainty.
-Besides these lines of research, the proposed microscopic transform is expected to be useful in the physics pedagogy as well.
+Because of the ubiquity of Maxent methods and concepts of statistical manifolds in other disciplines such as dynamical systems \cite{Beck}, machine learning \cite{Mackay, Simeone} and information geometry \cite{Amari,Nielsen}, the transform can potentially be adapted to deal with various `Hamiltonians' and measures of uncertainty.
+Besides these possible lines of research, the proposed microscopic transform can be a useful technique in physics pedagogy as well.